 Select the map mode, which specifies the criteria the mapping uses.
-In the toolbar, select the Signal Name radio button.
+In the toolbar, select the Signal Name option button.

 The signals in this model have names, so mapping based on signal names makes it very clear which data is going to an Inport block.

 You can specify options for the mapping.
 In the toolbar, select Options.
 Select Update Model, which updates the model after you do the mapping.
 Compiling the model verifies that signal dimensions and data types match between the data and the Inport blocks.

 Map the data.
 In the Navigation pane, select the scenario data set.
 In the toolbar, click Map to Model.
 The dialog box shows the mapped data.